Table of Contents

 - Rabeprazole and pantoprazole do not have significant drug interactions.

-- Omeprazole may inhibit metabolism of phenytoin, diazepam, and warfarin.
+- Omeprazole may inhibit the metabolism of phenytoin, diazepam and warfarin.

 Mucosal protective agents

-- Sucralfate is an aluminium sucrose sulfate which acts by forming viscous tenacious paste in water or acidic solutions that selectively binds to erosions or ulcers for up to 6 hours.
-Negatively charged sucrose sulfate, a breakdown product of sucralfate, binds to positively charged proteins in base of ulcers or erosions.
+- Sucralfate is an aluminum sucrose sulfate which acts by forming viscous tenacious paste in water or acidic solutions; it selectively binds to erosions or ulcers for up to 6 hours.
+Negatively charged sucrose sulfate, a breakdown product of sucralfate, binds to positively charged proteins in the base of ulcers or erosions.

-- It also stimulates secretion of mucosal bicarbonate and prostaglandins.
+- It also stimulates the secretion of mucosal bicarbonate and prostaglandins.

 - It is administered four times a day ~1 hour before meals.

 - There are no systemic side effects due to lack of systemic absorption.
-Because of content of aluminium salt, an important side effect is constipation and it should not be used for prolonged duration in renal insufficiency.
+Because of the content of aluminum salt, an important side effect is constipation and it should not be used for prolonged duration in renal insufficiency.